Finding Solace After the Death of a Child

 Seeking help from others to survive

-Gilles reached out to people who have been through his ordeal: “We have been calling bereaved people for a while.
-I need to hear the voice of someone who knows.
-I need to be shown that you can still be on your feet after that.
-Talking to someone who had the same experience already brings me some relief.
-Not a complete relief but it allows me to breathe.
-I understand that I must not isolate myself.
-I fight the temptation to do so.
-I reach out to other people.
-I look for concrete charity, true relationships.
-I notice that the people around me are helpful, even when they don’t know what to say.
-In groups of bereaved fathers, you find yourself with about twenty individuals with no one knowing each other.
+Gilles reached out to people who have been through his ordeal: “For some time, we would talk to bereaved people on the phone.
+I needed to hear the voice of someone who knows.
+I needed to be shown that you can still be on your feet after that.
+Talking to someone who had the same experience was already a way to get some relief.
+Not complete relief but it allowed me to breathe.
+I understood that I must not isolate myself.
+I fought the temptation to do so.
+I reached out to other people.
+I sought concrete charity, true relationships.
+I noticed that the people around me were helpful, even when they didn’t know what to say.
+In groups of bereaved fathers, you find yourself with about twenty individuals with no one knowing the others.
 Everybody meet up and tell what happened to them at once.
-It’s a heart-to-heart sharing, all are brothers and sisters.
+It’s a heart-to-heart sharing, all are brothers.
 All are there for one another in close solidarity.
-At that point, you feel supported by something more than just friendly relationships.
+At that point, you feel supported by something more than just friendly relationships.”

 Deeply moved by a sentence

 “Two weeks after Sixte’s death, we called a mum we did not know before.
-She had been through the same trial as us.
+She had been through a similar tragedy.
 She said to us: ‘Today, I am totally happy.’
 I was deeply struck by her words.
 It suppressed nothing but it put a promise before me.
 It said that life can come back, differently.
-It helped me to not lock down within myself.
-It allowed me to cry without thinking that there will be no end to the tears.
+It helped me to not lock up.
+It allowed me to weep without thinking that there would be no end to the tears.
 It opened an horizon which I did not dare conjure up.”

 Going through to the bitter end of my sorrow

 “Going right through the end involves accepting to go into what sorrow demands: tears, silence, tiredness, powerlessness, gestures which make no progress.
 I regard this as part of consolation too, being able to go through to the end.
-I prohibit myself to censor my sorrow.
+I won’t let myself repress my sorrow.
 And I also don’t let it become my identity.
 Crying over what has to be cried over becomes a key step.
-That truth, I understand, is not in contraction with faith, it enlightens it instead.
+That truth, I understand, is not in contradiction with faith, it enlightens it instead.
 I do not curtail anything.
 I just go through.”

 Eléonore: “I let my children keep me alive”